zhengjie2002/tp/docs/UserGuide.md

 * `VICTIM`: (Optional) The name(s) of the victim involved
 * `OFFICER`: (Optional) The name(s) of the officer assigned

-> ℹ️ Note: The above are stored as strings.
-No special formatting is required.\
+> ℹ️ Note: The above are stored as strings (except date).
+No special formatting is required for those inputs.\
+> ℹ️ Note: Date is stored as a Java LocalDate.
+The default input format is `dd/MM/yyyy`.
+You may wish to change it using
+> the settings command below.\
 > ⚠️ Warning: A maximum of 5000 characters is allowed for all the fields.

 **Examples:**